Some moments are different than others.

-DAVID CHOOSES THE BIGGER PICTURE AND NOT THE MOMENT
+BUT, DAVID CHOOSES THE BIGGER PICTURE AND NOT THE MOMENT.

 David never allows the moment to define the choice.
 David knows not to touch to God’s anointed even though He could have.
 Some of us might allow the moment to determine the action we must take.
 David goes higher and determines that if he kills the King, He is removing from authority what God placed in authority.

-David could have justified his action of killing King Saul.
-You see, Saul falsely accused David and was merely jealous of David.
+David could have justified murdering King Saul.
+Saul falsely accused David and David knew he was innocent.
 It would have been easy for David to become like his enemy or to take a stand to defend himself.
-But David knows that his defense comes from the Lord and if the Lord is his defender, then no man can take him out.

 But David knows his defender – the Lord.